Leo-Adlakha/IQE/README.md

 5. Run the model

 * There are a few settings for the model to be run.
-Three Models are present based on the type of dataset used - iphone, blackberry, sony
+Three Models are present based on the type of dataset used - iphone, blackberry and sony
 * If you have a gpu then put use_gpu to true else to false

 For ex -